krisbx/Assignment2/items/experience_1.md

 While we were setting up for a large event, we were able to taste test all of the food that would be presented.

 Training was not optimal.
-I didnt get a chance to learn where items were stored, making my shifts a bit more difficult in the beginning.
+I didn't get a chance to learn where items were stored, making my shifts a bit more difficult in the beginning.

 The grade it gets is B.